Kahoff/Simulation-Compiler/README.md

-Running the code requires specifying a file to compile. compiler [filename]
+Running the code requires specifying a file to compile.

+compiler [filename]

-or if the user wishes to name the outputfile they must include -o and the new filename compiler [filename] -o [outputname]
+or if the user wishes to name the outputfile they must include -o and the new filename.

+compiler [filename] -o [outputname]

 --------------------------------------------------------------------------------